85+ College Student Statistics For 2023 (Latest Facts)

 1. 45.6% of college students reported that they use birth control pills to avoid pregnancy.

-2. It was reported that every year around 150,000 students in college had developed some kind of alcohol-related health issue.
+2. It was reported that every year, around 150,000 students in college have developed some kind of alcohol-related health issue.

 3. Only 14% of the students rated that their general health is excellent.